lslvr/1wm/README.md

 - Switch between windows.
 - Close windows.

-Well, so that's all what `tswm` lets you do.
+Well, so that's all what `mwm` lets you do.

 Two macros are available for assigning keybindings: `grab` and `map`.
-Read `tswm-custom.c` for an example on how to use them (my own setup).
+Read `mwm-custom.c` for an example on how to use them (my own setup).

 You first need to `grab` the keys you want to be able to bind.
 Then you `map` them to actions.